morningred88/AWS/CloudWatch_CloudTrail_notes.md

 ## CloudWatch Custom metrics

 CloudWatch **Unified agent** does use PutMetricData API call to push metric data to CloudWatch regularly.
+You can also create you own custom metrics, and push the value to metric using CLI or SDK from your application.

+**Example:**

+**CloudWatch monitors EC2 instance memory usage** - Use Unified CloudWatch Agent to push memory usage as a custom metric to CloudWatch.

 ## CloudWatch logs